mistyau/forum-backend/README.md

     where `key` is `SECRET_KEY` and `value` is your secret key.

-    The application is now properly configured and deployed.
+    The application should now be properly configured and deployed to AWS Elastic Beanstalk.